tatey/Lighting/README.markdown

 ## Installation

-Requires Mac OS X 10.10 Yosemite.
+Requires Mac OS X 10.10 Yosemite or 10.11 El Capitan.

 1. Download the [latest zip file](https://github.com/tatey/Lighting/releases/latest),
    extract the binary, and drag into your Application folder.